DBS yuu Card MoneySmart Review (2025)—Earn 18% Cash Rebate or 10 Miles per Dollar

 S$1= 1X Point

-UOB One Card: For bigger spenders, the DBS yuu Card is not such a good idea due to the bonus yuu Points cap that’s equivalent to a $600 monthly spend.
-If you spend $2,000 a month, get the UOB One Card for 20% cashback on Shopee, McDonald’s (including McDelivery®), DFI Retail Group (Cold Storage, CS Fresh, Giant, Guardian, 7-Eleven and more), Grab (including GrabFood) and SimplyGo (bus and train rides).
-Note that 20% cashback is for a limited time—usually this cashback card offers just 10%.
+UOB One Card: For bigger spenders, the DBS yuu Card is not such a good idea due to the bonus yuu Points cap that’s equivalent to a $800 monthly spend.
+If you spend $2,000 a month, get the UOB One Card for up to 10% cashback on Shopee, McDonald's (including McDelivery®), DFI Retail Group (Cold Storage, CS Fresh, Giant, Guardian, 7-Eleven and more), Grab (including GrabFood) and SimplyGo (bus and train rides).

 UOB logo